rejeep/f.el/README.md

 ### f-traverse-upwards `(fn &optional path)`

-Traverse up as long as FN returns nil, starting at PATH.
+Traverse up as long as FN return nil, starting at PATH.

 If FN returns a non-nil value, the path sent as argument to FN is returned.
 If no function callback return a non-nil value, nil is returned.

 ```lisp